abhi3700/evm-playground/README.md

 * Creating contracts programmatically on Ethereum is best done via using the JavaScript API `web3.js`.
 It has a function called `web3.eth.Contract` to facilitate contract creation.
 * A constructor is optional.
 Only one constructor is allowed, which means overloading is not supported.
 * When a contract is created, its constructor (a function declared with the constructor keyword) is executed once.
-All the values are immutable: they can only be set once during deploy.
+All the values are `immutable`: they can only be set once during deploy.
 * A constructor is optional.
 Only one constructor is allowed, which means overloading is not supported.
 * Constructor can't be called from inside another function
 * Inheritance: